 The purpose of this guide is to walk the user through submitting a local application for the Perkins V Basic allocated funding from the state of Tennessee.
 This guide will walk through each section of the submission platform, ePlan, as it pertains to the local application.
 Enclosed you will find screenshots for referenced sections providing direction and guidance for completing.

-If you have questions as you complete the local application for allocated Perkins V basic funding, please contact your CTE CORE Consultant.
+If you have questions as you complete the local application for allocated Perkins V basic funding, please contact your career and technical education (CTE) Center of Regional Excellence (CORE) Consultant.